Skip James: Rediscovery and legacy

-For the next thirty-three years, James made no known recordings and performed sporadically.
+For the next 33 years, James made no known recordings and performed sporadically.
 He was virtually unknown to the general public until about 1960.
-Blues singer and guitarist Big Joe Williams believed that James had already passed, having been murdered in Mississippi.
+Blues singer and guitarist Big Joe Williams believed that James had already died, having been murdered in Mississippi.
 In 1964, blues enthusiasts John Fahey, Bill Barth, and Henry Vestine found him in a hospital in Tunica, Mississippi.
 According to Calt, the "rediscovery" of both James and Son House at virtually the same time was the start of the blues revival in the United States.

 In July 1964, James and other rediscovered musicians appeared at the Newport Folk Festival.
 Several photographs by the blues promoter Dick Waterman captured this performance, James's first in over 30 years.
-James subsequently recorded for Takoma Records, Melodeon Records, and Vanguard Records and performed at various engagements until his death from cancer on October 3, 1969 in Philadelphia, Pennsylvania, at the age of 67.
+James subsequently recorded for Takoma Records, Melodeon Records, and Vanguard Records and performed at various engagements until his death from cancer on October 3, 1969, in Philadelphia, Pennsylvania, at the age of 67.

 More of James's recordings have been available since his death than were available during his lifetime.
 His 1931 recordings and several of his recordings and concerts from the 1960s have been reissued on numerous compact discs, in and out of print.
 His songs were not initially recorded as frequently as those of other rediscovered blues musicians.
 However, the British rock band Cream recorded "I'm So Glad", providing James with $10,000 in royalties, the only windfall of his career.
 Subsequently, Cream's adaptation was recorded by other groups.
 James' "22-20" inspired the name of the English group 22-20s.
 The British post-rock band Hope of the States released a song partially about the life of James, entitled "Nehemiah", which reached number 30 on the UK Singles Chart.
-Only 15 copies of James' original shellac 78 recordings are still in existence, and have become extremely sought after by collectors such as John Tefteller.
+Only 15 copies of James' original shellac 78 recordings are still in existence, and have become extremely sought after by collectors.

 In 2004, Wim Wenders directed the film The Soul of a Man (the second part of The Blues, a series produced by Martin Scorsese), focusing on the music of Blind Willie Johnson, J.B.
 Lenoir and James.
 Because James had not been filmed before the 1960s, Keith B. Brown played the part of the young James in the documentary.
 James' song "Hard Time Killing Floor Blues" was featured in the 2000 film O Brother, Where Art Thou? and included on the soundtrack album.

-James was the inspiration for Dion's 2007 blues album, Son of Skip James, which peaked at No. 4.
+James was the inspiration for Dion's 2007 blues album, Son of Skip James, which peaked at No. 4 in the Billboard 200 chart.

 James was honored with a marker on the Mississippi Blues Trail in Bentonia, his hometown.

 In 2020, James' song "Devil Got My Woman" was added to the Grammy Hall of Fame.